-The class "relaxing write to read program order," sometimes called the processor consistent models, more-or-less exposes first-come-first-serve write buffers to low-level software.
-This means that a processor's writes may not immediately affect other processors, but when they do, the writes are seen in program order.
-If a processor does write x, write flag, and read y, for example, it can be sure that x is updated before flag, but it cannot know if either is done when it reads y.
-All common processors also make sure that a processor sees its own writes immediately (e.g., via write buffer bypassing).
-This ensures that these models have no effect on uniprocessor behavior.

-Furthermore, the difference from SC makes no difference to most shared-memory programs, because most programs produce shared data by writing the data and then writing a flag or counter (e.g., Table 1).
+The class "relaxing write to read program order", sometimes called the processor consistent models, more-or-less exposes first-come-first-serve write buffers to low-level software.
+This means that a program that does write x, write flag, and read y can be sure that x is updated before flag, but cannot know if either is done when it reads y.
+This difference from SC makes no difference to most programs, because most programs produce shared data by writing the data and then writing a flag or counter (e.g., Table 1).
 Programs only observe differences from SC in convoluted examples, like the code fragment illustrated in Table 2.

 TABLE 2.
-PC, IBM 370, Pentium Pro and TSO allow both x_copy and y_copy to get old values, thereby violating SC.
+PC, IBM 370, Pentium Pro and TSO allow both $x{copy}$ and $y{copy}$ to get old values, thereby violating SC.